quantumech3/quantumech3/README.md

 With guidence from a professor from SBU, I singlehandedly ported an interpreter for a variant of a logic based programming language called "Prolog" to Web Assembly.
 I then built an entire IDE around it.
 It is still in progress today but my new updates are private at the moment in preparation for a paper hopefully 🤞.

 #### Blood Platelet Project
 - I cannot provide a public link, however here is a poster of our preliminary work.
 I did everything on the left side of the poster.
+I led a group of undergraduates to help me achieve this.
 <img width="1420" alt="image" src="https://github.com/user-attachments/assets/f0413f1a-d4cb-485b-abd3-54ff48b206cc">

 ##### Description